There are six principal types of lighting:

 - High-Intensity Discharge (HID) Lighting

-Each one affects people with vision loss in different ways.
+Each one affects people impacted by blindness in different ways.

-Both natural light and artificial lighting can cause glare, which can literally blind a person living with vision loss.
+Both natural light and artificial lighting can cause glare, which can literally blind a person living with blindness.
 The effects of glare are compounded when high-gloss materials are used.
 Use low-lustre finishes for all vertical and horizontal surfaces.

 Natural daylight is one of the greatest causes of glare and shadow in building interiors.
 Inside a building, daylight should be diffused and even, without causing glare or shadowing.
-Both can be problematic for people with vision loss.
+Both can be problematic for people impacted by blindness.
 Effective methods to control glare and shadow include tinted window glass, translucent wall panel systems and exterior awnings and canopies.
 Special films that reduce solar and visible radiation can be installed on existing windows and glazing.

-People with vision loss experience difficulty moving between areas where there is great contrast in light levels.
+People impacted by blindness experience difficulty moving between areas where there is great contrast in light levels.
 It’s important to moderate light levels, especially near entrances.
 Interior and exterior light levels should be as close to equal as possible.

 For buildings, there are many ways to mitigate both glare and solar heat gain.
 Exterior sunshades protect the exterior skin from direct exposure and eliminate glare.
 Interior window coverings with a maximum of three per cent open fabric (one per cent is recommended for western exposures) can be automated to respond to glare conditions.
 Computerized control systems allow the glare condition to be defined to suit users of the occupied spaces and can be easily modified if the use changes.